ErikLVicente/okteto-lab/README.md

-# Oketto Cloud test - (Isolating Pods with Namespaces on Kubernetes)
+# Okteto Cloud test - (Isolating Pods with Namespaces on Kubernetes)

-I uploaded a simple application to Okteto Cloud to test this Developer Platform.
+I uploaded a simple application on Okteto Cloud to test Platform.